PowerShell remoting features allows to configure computers to receive remote commands. Administrator can run commands on remote systems.

 Parameters:

--SkipNetworkProfileCheck : It enable psremoting on Windows clients system when the computer is on public network.
-This parameter enables firewall rule on Windows client system to receive remote commands from same local subnet computers.
-Enable-PSRemoting cmdlet enable firewall rule.
+-SkipNetworkProfileCheck: It enables psremoting on a Windows client’s system when the computer is on a public network.
+This parameter enables firewall rules on the Windows client system to receive remote commands from the same local subnet computers.
+Enable-PSRemoting cmdlet enables firewall rule.

--Confirm – prompt for confirmation before execution of command
+-Confirm – prompt for confirmation before execution of the command

--whatIf – It describe the command result if command runs.
+-whatIf – It describes the command result if the command runs.

-Do you know: How to use cat command in windows!
+Do you know: How to use the cat command in Windows!

 Enable-PSRemoting on Local System

-PSRemoting feature is by default enable on Windows Server 2012, Windows Server 2016 or newer version of Windows OS server system.
+PSRemoting feature is by default enabled on Windows Server 2012, Windows Server 2016, or newer versions of Windows OS server system.

-PowerShell Tip: Enable-PSRemoting PowerShell feature not enabled as by default on Windows clients such as Windows 10 or earlier version of Windows OS system.
+PowerShell Tip: Enable-PSRemoting PowerShell feature not enabled by default on Windows clients such as Windows 10 or earlier versions of Windows OS system.

-To run Enable-PSRemoting cmdlet, Start PowerShell using run as administrator.
+To run the Enable-PSRemoting cmdlet, Start PowerShell using run as administrator.

 PS C:\> Enable-PSRemoting

-When we run command Enable-PSRemoting PowerShell cmdlet, it runs multiple operations in the background.
+When we run the Enable-PSRemoting PowerShell cmdlet, it runs multiple operations in the background.

-- Creates a listener to accepts on any IP address
+• Creates a listener to accept any IP address

-- Restart Windows Remote Management (WinRM) service to apply above changes.
+• Restart Windows Remote Management (WinRM) service to apply the above changes.

-Enable-PSRemoting reboot the system and setup firewall rule to allow remote commands.
+Enable-PSRemoting reboot the system and set up a firewall rule to allow remote commands.

 PowerShell Tip: How to get remote printer properties in PowerShell!

-Configure computer to receive command without confirmation prompt
+Configure computer to receive commands without a confirmation prompt

 Using Enable-PSRemoting -Force parameter suppress the confirmation prompt.